miek770/pybase/README.md

 # pybase

-Basic template for python project
+Basic template for python 2 projects.
+Tested on Python 2.7.13.